Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 Despite not having gone to school all her life, Madam Lee was also a resourceful and creative person.

-“She learnt different skills with her hands and could do electrical repairs, wood work, plumbing and so on.
+“She learnt different skills with her hands and could do electrical repairs, woodwork, plumbing and so on.
 Once, we had an umbrella and one of the spokes broke.
 She unpicked the cloth and made two pouches out of it,” said Ms Cheung.

-Before Madam Lee died in 2022, Ms Cheung took three months off work when she was working at St Luke’s Hospital to be with her mother in the final stage of her life.
+Before Madam Lee died in 2022, Ms Cheung took three months off work when she was working at St Luke’s Hospital to spend time with her mother.

 Ms Cheung said she missed her mother’s presence as she was someone with whom she could joke and admire hot Korean idols together while watching K-dramas.